70 Avenue du General Leclerc,

 No one has favorited this theater yet

-In 1952 a new cinema was constructed inside the walls of the old theatre.
+In the summer of 1951 a new cinema was constructed inside the walls of the old theatre.
 The new auditorium had a big and deep balcony and stalls at the ground floor and could seat 1,200.
 It was renamed Mistral, a wind which blows at the south of France, because the location was near the southern border of Paris.

 In the 1960’s the Mistral was a first run movie theatre and had 70mm equipment installed in order to present “How the West Was Won”.
 At Christmas-time, Disney movies were a big hit each year.
 Many James Bond movies were hits there too.